Birdhouse in Your Soul: Music video

-Reception
+Reception and promotion

 "Birdhouse in Your Soul" received positive attention from critics.
-In his review of Flood for Allmusic, Stephen Thomas Erlewine called it one of the band's "finest singles".
-Reviewing the single alone, Stewart Mason elaborates that, compared to previous releases, the high production value highlights Linnell and Flansburgh's "knack for dynamics and arrangement".
+In his review of Flood for AllMusic, Stephen Thomas Erlewine called it one of the band's "finest singles".
+Reviewing the single alone, Stewart Mason elaborates that, compared to previous releases, the high production value highlights Linnell's and Flansburgh's "knack for dynamics and arrangement".
 Mason also speculates that the song's popularity stems from the modest depth of its lyric, which is somewhat oblique on the surface but ultimately "easy to figure out", giving the listener a sense of pride in their understanding.
 Chris Willman, writing for the Los Angeles Times, predicted the track would become a "college radio standard".